KUL-recon-lab/course_nucmed_tech/08_radiation_detectors.md

 :width: 400px
 :name: fig:dosecalib
 :alt: Left: loss of photons due to attenuation in the test tube, detector wall etc., probability of interaction of the photons with the gas and the number of ionisations that could be produced with the energy of the photon (in arbitrary units), all as a function of the photon energy.
 Right: the combination of these three effects yields the sensitivity of the radionuclide calibrator as a function of the photon energy (solid line).
 The dashed line shows the sensitivity when the sample is surrounded by an additional Cu-filter of 0.2 mm thick.

+Left: loss of photons due to attenuation in the test tube, detector wall etc., probability of interaction of the photons with the gas and the number of ionisations that could be produced with the energy of the photon (in arbitrary units), all as a function of the photon energy.
+Right: the combination of these three effects yields the sensitivity of the radionuclide calibrator as a function of the photon energy (solid line).
+The dashed line shows the sensitivity when the sample is surrounded by an additional Cu-filter of 0.2 mm thick.
 :::

 Just like the well counter, the dosis calibrator can measure the background contribution and correct for it during measurements of radioactive sources.